 Head injuries are an unfortunate commonality that can happen during a car accident, work accident, or really whenever one suffers trauma to the head.
-When these injuries are severe in nature they are often referred to as a traumatic brain injury (TBI).
+When these injuries are severe they are referred to as a traumatic brain injury (TBI).
 According to the Centers for Disease Control and Prevention (CDC), motor vehicle accidents are the second leading cause of a TBI.
 While brain injury symptoms vary, it’s important to understand them in order to properly identify when someone has suffered a TBI.

 Table of Contents

 Common Symptoms of a Traumatic Brain Injury

 TBIs are the result of brain dysfunction caused by an outside force, or violent blow, bump, or jolt to the head, or from a penetrating injury.
 These injuries can occur for a multitude of different reasons, but most commonly arise after a fall or car accident.
 While it is possible to fully recover from some TBIs, many come with life-altering effects that require long-term medical care.

 When a TBI happens, it can have a wide range of physical and psychological effects.
 Some signs or brain injury symptoms may appear immediately after the traumatic event, while others may not appear until days or weeks later.
 Some of the most common brain injury symptoms to look for include:

 Loss of consciousness for a few seconds to a few minutes